subirvarma/GeneralCognitics/_posts/Autonomous_Systems.md

 -   How to assign Rewards for States and Actions
 -

-The assignment of reqrds for the
+The assignment of rewards for the MDP in the RAP algorithm is an important design decision.
+[Hao et.al] made the following proposals for reward assignment:

+-

 ![](https://subirvarma.github.io/GeneralCognitics/images/agent26.png)